 Easter typically falls in early spring and is the traditional time when lamb is served but, without a doubt, the best time to eat lamb is late spring onward.
 In the early summer and onward, salt marsh lamb is what to look for and which works really well with this recipe.

-- 1.2 kg (2 ½ lb) boneless ½ leg of lamb (1.5 kg if bone still in)
+- 2.5 pounds/1.2 kg boneless half leg of lamb (3.3 pounds/1.5 kg if bone is still in)

-- 3 large cloves garlic, finely sliced
+- 3 large cloves garlic (finely sliced)

-- 3 tablespoons extra virgin olive oil
+- 3 tablespoons extra-virgin olive oil

-- Sea salt and pepper
+- Sea salt and black pepper

-- 2 teaspoons cold butter cut into tiny pieces
+- 2 teaspoons cold butter (cut into tiny pieces)

-- Evenly sprinkle the parsley, garlic and Pancetta over the surface, and then sprinkle generously with the olive oil.
+- Evenly sprinkle the parsley, garlic, and pancetta over the surface, and then sprinkle generously with the olive oil.
 Season well with salt and pepper.
 Roll the joint back up and tie securely with kitchen string.